dnyaneshwari2003/ML_EDA/README.md

 1. heart.csv
 2. titanic.csv

-Note : tou can source this datasets from kaggle
+Note : you can source this datasets from kaggle